devcontainers/spec/docs/specs/supporting-tools.md

 | `extensions` | array | An array of extension IDs that specify the extensions that should be installed inside the container when it is created.
 Defaults to `[]`. |
 | `settings` | object | Adds default `settings.json` values into a container/machine specific settings file.
 Defaults to `{}`. |

-Please note that [Dev Containers](#visual-studio-code-remote---containers) and [GitHub Codespaces](#github-codespaces) support the VS Code properties.
+Please note that the VS Code [Dev Containers](#visual-studio-code-remote---containers) extension and [GitHub Codespaces](#github-codespaces) support the VS Code properties.

 ### Visual Studio

-Visual Studio added Dev Container support in Visual Studio 2022 17.4 for C++ projects using CMake Presets.
+Visual Studio added dev container support in Visual Studio 2022 17.4 for C++ projects using CMake Presets.
 It is part of the Linux and embedded development with C++ workload, so make sure it is selected in your VS installation.
-Visual Studio manages the lifecycle of Dev Containers it uses as you work, but it treats them as remote targets in a similar way to other Linux or WSL targets.
+Visual Studio manages the lifecycle of dev containers it uses as you work, but it treats them as remote targets in a similar way to other Linux or WSL targets.

 You may learn more in the [announcement blog post](https://devblogs.microsoft.com/cppblog/dev-containers-for-c-in-visual-studio/).